Clayesmore Prep School, near Blandford Forum

-Nursery, Pre-Prep, Prep, Senior School – at Clayesmore their philosophy takes into account the long game.
-Co-educational, for ages 2-18 in the most to-die-for surroundings, Clayesmore is a school with a real family feel.
-No wonder it is so popular!
-Tucked neatly between Blandford Forum and Shaftesbury, Clayesmore Prep nestles close (but not too close) to its attractive big sister, the Senior and Sixth, and its 210 pupils enjoy acres and acres of utterly stunning, bucolic countryside.
-Oh, and there’s a few playing fields there too.
+Clayesmore Prep is a co-educational day and boarding school for 5-13 year olds with a real family feel and set in to-die-for surroundings – no wonder it is so popular.
+Tucked neatly between Blandford Forum and Shaftesbury, Clayesmore Prep nestles close (but not too close) to its attractive big sister, the Senior and Sixth (read our Muddy review) and its 160 pupils enjoy acres and acres of utterly stunning, bucolic countryside.
+Oh, and there are a few playing fields there too.

 Founded in 1896, the school was originally sited in Middlesex before moving to Pangbourne and then onto Winchester, finally settling down in Iwerne Minster for the summer term of 1933.
 The Prep School, formerly Charlton Marshall School, joined the Seniors on site in 1974 and brought with it great change, as the following year the school became co-educational.

 While the Senior School enjoys the hallowed halls and turreted grandeur of an impressive mansion designed by architect Alfred Waterhouse of Natural History Museum fame, the Prep School by no means feels like an add-on.
-In the wonderful Thai saying ‘same same but different’, the Prep has its own uniform, own buildings, even its own sports pitches, but also enjoy all of the benefits of being part of an all-through school.
-Able to roam free (within reason!) these kids get a strong academic prep school eduction, while the small pupil numbers maintain the feel of a friendly family home.
+In the wonderful Thai saying ‘same same but different’, the Prep has its own uniform, own buildings, even its own sports pitches, but also enjoys all of the benefits of being part of an all-through school and is fully integrated within the Senior School spaces.
+Able to roam free (within reason) these kids get a strong academic prep school education, while the small pupil numbers maintain the feel of a friendly family home.
 Pupils come from a wide area,from boarders with parents posted overseas, to those who live nearby in Salisbury, Dorchester and Blandford.
-The school is so popular that buses bring in children from as far as Bournemouth and Poole.
+The school is so popular that minibuses bring in children from as far as Bournemouth and Poole.

 In a word, impressive.
-With no squeeze on space the Prep have their own (pretty massive) playing fields, an adventure playground, manicured gardens, separate Pre-Prep playground, woodland and Forest School, and they also get to use the Senior School’s astro pitches, tennis courts and swimming pool.
-The Prep school buildings are being refurbished bit by bit as we speak, but the yet-to-be-touched departments don’t feel scruffy.
+With no squeeze on space the Prep have their own (pretty massive) playing fields, an adventure playground, manicured gardens, woodlands, copse and Forest School areas.
+They also use the Senior School’s astro pitches, tennis courts, swimming pool and theatre for mid-term concerts.
 A big tick goes to the Prep’s very own dance studio, the only purpose-built dance studio I’ve seen at a Prep School.
 It’s so popular that the big kids dash down here to use it at every opportunity!

 Drama is a biggie here, with the theatre (an impressive 180 seater) hosting two major drama productions a year.
 There is a Glee Club, Drama and LAMDA on offer too, amongst a myriad of dance disciplines.